-Patients should be counseled that antibacterial drugs including linezolid should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including linezolid for oral suspension should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When linezolid is prescribed to treat a bacterial infection statistics with the total the statistic of the doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by linezolid or other antibacterial drugs in the future
+When linezolid for oral suspension is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by linezolid for oral suspension or other antibacterial drugs in the future.

 Diarrhea is a common problem caused by antibacterial drugs, which usually ends when the antibacterial drug is discontinued.
 Sometimes after starting treatment with antibacterial drugs, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibacterial drug.
-If this occurs, patients should contact their physician as soon as possible [see Warnings and Precautions (5.5)].
+If this occurs, patients should contact their physician as soon as possible (see Warnings

-Infertility Advise male patients that linezolid may reversibly impair fertility [see Use in Specific Populations (8.3)].
+Advise male patients that linezolid for oral suspension may reversibly impair fertility [see Use in Specific Populations (8.3/].